![]() |

 Choosing the right ink properties for pen work.

-If you have trouble getting the ink to flow try some of the following; some people wiggle the nib from side to side; you can put a drop of ink onto paper and draw the nib through it; my preferred method is to have a damp piece of kitchen towel or a chamois leather and draw the nib gently across it, this works nine times out of ten and doesn't strain the nib tines.
+If you have trouble getting the ink to flow try some of the following; some people wiggle the nib from side to side; you can put a drop of ink onto paper and draw the nib through it; my preferred method is to have a damp piece of kitchen towel and draw the nib gently across it, this works nine times out of ten and doesn't strain the nib tines.
 Ink has many applications and is well worth the time invested in appreciating it's properties and potential.
-I hope this small introduction gives those new to ink a start in the right direction.
 Copyright © 2006 Jacqui Blackman |

 Home - About Me - - Blending Coloured Pencils - Dip Pens -Galleries - Gouache - Gallery of Flowers - Ink Properties - Links -